 House bump outs offer a tantalizing solution to that age-old conflict of space and money: you want more space in your house but it costs money than you can ever afford.

-When you want multi-room space--bedroom, bathroom, and living room or office, for instance--you build a full-blown addition.
-One problem: full-blown additions blow your finances to smithereens.
+When you want multi-room space—bedroom, bathroom, and living room or office, for instance—you build a full-blown addition.
+However, full-blown additions blow your finances to smithereens.
 Expect to pay six figures for even a modest addition.

 Bump Out Defined